 American Express remains the only giant charge card issuer in the U.S. Diners Club runs a distant second.
 American Express also offers credit cards and travelers’ checks.
 Here are the three popular Amex charge cards:

-Although saddled with a $550 annual fee, the American Express Platinum Card is highly regarded for its generous rewards and benefits.
+Although saddled with a $550 annual fee, The Platinum Card® from American Express is highly regarded for its generous rewards and benefits.
 The card charges no foreign transaction fees, and offers these benefits:

 - You receive 5X points when you use the card to book flights with American Express travel or directly from the airlines

-- Receive a $200 airline fee credit and up to $200 for baggage fees annually, plus worldwide access to the Global Lounge Collection
+- Receive a $200 Airline Fee Credit and up to $200 per calendar year in baggage fees annually, plus worldwide access to the Global Lounge Collection

 There are no interest charges on purchases, but late fees are assessed if you don’t repay your monthly balance in full.
 The main drawback is the steep annual fee.
 You may want to evaluate our best credit card alternatives (see below) that charge less.

-The American Express Premier Rewards Gold Card cost less to own, but its rewards are less generous than those from the Platinum card.
+The Premier Rewards Gold Card from American Express cost less to own, but its rewards are less generous than those from the Platinum card.
 Still, the rewards are fairly liberal, especially if you travel a lot.

-- Receive 3X points when used to book flights with American Express travel or directly from the airlines, 2X points at gas stations, restaurants, and supermarkets, and 1X points on other purchases
+- Receive 3X points when used to book flights with American Express travel or directly from the airlines, 2X points on gas, groceries, and at restaurants, and 1X points on other purchases

 The annual fee of $195 is waived for the first year.
 You do not get access to the Global Lounge Collection, but there are no foreign transaction fees.